 In this video, Julie Khyl reminds us that our happiness is not out there somewhere in the distant future, but in the things you hold dear today.
 You don't need to go on a treasure hunt, but simply need to open your eyes and behold all those things that make living a priceless treasure.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
-We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate Grateful Living principles and practices.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Julie Khyl.

 We invite you to share your reflections below the video transcript that follows.

 When I was a child, my big dream was like being like Pippi Longstocking.
 Pippi – she did what was fun and that was number one.
 It’s wonderful to do things like I do.
 It’s like playing all your life.
 Maybe “play” is not the right word, I don’t have so many English words.
 But to be “nysgerrig,” is what you call it.
 To want to look under what is going on – to find out.
 Curious – this is the word I think.
 That’s one of the most necessary things, I think, there is to be living in this world.
 To be curious.

 Anyone who finds something new in the world must have been playing, in their mind.
 Otherwise you don’t find new things and new ideas.